 Here are Some Tips If you’re buying new or used skates, there are many things you can do to help ensure that your skater gets the best possible result.

-Preparation Talk to your skater’s coach or if you do not have a coach then our office.
-They are professionals, and will have valuable insight about the boots and blades that will be most appropriate for your skater.
+Preparation Talk to your skater’s coach or if you do not have a coach then speak to our club manager.
+They are professionals and will have valuable insight about the boots and blades that will be most appropriate for your skater.

 Think about your budget; it will be helpful to the skate fitter to know what sort of price range you are working in.